MrModulus/MineAndSeek/README.md

   <br>*“I dunno who Geneva is but she better get her convention up on outta here.”*

   > **Active - Bubbly Boys**
-  <br>Throw a mysterious concoction that slows Hunters by 50% and reduces their damage by 50% for 5s; also deals damage to enemy deployables.
+  <br>Throw a mysterious concoction that slows Hunters by 45% (Slowness 3) and reduces their damage (Weakness 1) for 5s; also deals damage to enemy deployables.
 Can hold up to 3.
   <br>*“How z’at taste?”*

   > **Ultimate - Fat Man**
-  <br>Drop a hazardous bomb, causing all afflicted Hunters to become dizzy and eventually black out.
-They awake 3 seconds later, back at their spawnpoint.
+  <br>Drop a hazardous bomb, causing all afflicted Hunters to become dizzy (Nether Transport Effect) and eventually black out.
+They awake 3 seconds later, back at at the Survivor spawn point.
   <br>*“Smell that?
 Me neither!
 My nose don’t work.”*

 </details>